ivganev/tutoring/pricing.md

 ## Free Consultation

 I offer a free 20-minute consultation to get to know each other and see if we're a good match.
-I'll ask you about your situation and what you're looking to gain from tutoring.
+I'll ask you about your situation and what you're looking to gain from tutoring, and you can ask me anything.

 ## Tutoring rate